-Building Appalachia’s infrastructure has been an ARC investment priority for 58 years, especially the development and maintenance of basic infrastructure systems, highway and utility access, expanding broadband, and developing sites to attract new businesses.
+Building Appalachia’s infrastructure has been an ARC investment priority for nearly 60 years, especially the development and maintenance of basic infrastructure systems, highway and utility access, expanding broadband, and developing sites to attract new businesses.
 ARC’s Area Development Program invested $92.1 million in community infrastructure Fiscal Year 2022.
-When thinking…
+When…

-Building Appalachia’s infrastructure has been an ARC investment priority for 58 years, especially the development and maintenance of basic infrastructure systems for water, sewer, energy, and stormwater.
-ARC’s Area Development Program invested $66.8 million in water and sewer projects alone in Fiscal Year 2022.
-When thinking about economic growth,…
+Building Appalachia’s infrastructure has been an ARC investment priority for 58 years, especially the development and maintenance of basic infrastructure systems for water, sewer, energy and stormwater.
+ARC’s Area Development Program invested $66.8 million in water and sewer projects in Fiscal Year 2022.
+When thinking about economic growth, however,…

 Building Appalachia’s infrastructure has been an ARC investment priority for 58 years, especially the development and maintenance of basic infrastructure systems for water, sewer, energy, highways, and more.
 ARC’s Area Development Program invested $66.8 million in water and sewer projects alone in Fiscal…